-Offers better grip than most all-terrain vehicles due to the alternating tread pattern on the surface of the tire.
+Offers better grip than most all-terrain tires due to serrated shoulder design and 3D sipes.
 Tread compound is extra thick to resist punctures.
-Tread block arrangement reduces tire noise.
-Great for everyday use.
+Sidewall rubber is split and bruise resistant.
+Still suitable for everyday use.

 Tire design maximizes highway performance while decreasing rolling resistance at highway speeds.
 Increases fuel efficiency.
 Good-looking with a smooth ride.
 Tire size matches most factory tires, making it a great replacement or spare.

 Sidewalls tend to separate after a while.

-Comes with a 60,000-mile warranty for the tread life.
-Tire tread lugs are higher than normal, providing more surface area to wear down before losing performance and traction.
-Channels are wide to shed water and snow.
+Comes with a 50,000-mile warranty for the tread life.
+Features double-tapered tread blocks to channel moisture away from the tire and prevent hydroplaning.
 Good tires that will last a long time with proper maintenance.

 Combines good looks and performance.
 Dry and wet traction is excellent.
 Interlocking sipes provide healthy grip in light snow.
 Steering feels responsive, but the tire is very comfortable and quiet overall.